YusufBaig7/YusufBaig7/README.md

 ### Hi there 👋

 I am Yusuf.
 I am an AI and ML enthusiast.
 I like working on Computer Vision and NLP projects.
-I like leanrning new things.
+I like learning new things.

  -🔭 I’m currently working on a Computer Vision in healthcare project